 Adaptive Methods

-When we work with an adaptive student for the first time, we take a positive approach to determining the type of teaching style and equipment that is best suited for him or her.
-Rather than asking what the student cannot do, we ask what the student can do.
-We then determine what combination of equipment and learning techniques is required to augment that level of physical and mental ability into a positive learning experience.
+When we work with an adaptive student for the first time, we adopt a positive, strengths-based approach to identify the teaching style and equipment best suited for them.
+Instead of focusing on what the student cannot do, we explore what they can do.
+We then tailor a combination of equipment and learning techniques to enhance their physical and mental abilities, creating a positive learning experience.
+Our sessions are designed to work toward goals such as developing social skills, building confidence, and demonstrating that they can accomplish anything they set their minds to.

 Based on this assessment, a skier or snowboarder might fall into one of three broad categories of adaptive techniques: